16 Dec

 To estimate the expenses you claim, this method employs vehicle costs based on its mileage instead of working out the actual costs of running the vehicle, recommended to use this when the car is not actually owned by the business.

-2. By using the Cash-Basis method:
+2. By using the Cash-Basis method

 This method is ideal for small businesses because they will be required to proclaim the money only when it flows in or out of the business’s treasury.
-As a result, you won’t have to worry about paying tax on the income you never received, at the end of a tax year.
+As a result, you won’t have to worry about paying tax on the income you never received at the end of a tax year.

 Related: HMRC Investigations can get tricky and sometimes be unfair.
 Learn how and when you can appeal to the tax tribunal.